jafbath/survivorProject/readme.md

 - **Designate a scrum master for your team.** The scrum master will act as the project manager for the team and run daily standups to ensure the team is aligned on the most important priorities and deadlines.
-He/she will also ensure that the work of every individual contributer on the team is integrated into a single, coherent application.
+He/she will also ensure that the work of every individual contributor on the team is integrated into a single, coherent application.
 - **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
 - **Write tests** that translate your pseudocode into requirements for the code